-Chloé recently was named one of LeBron James’ “The Strongest”, a campaign featured in Essence to celebrate his 16th Nike Sneaker Release, was on The Root 100 list, and featured in Shonda Rhimes and Microsoft’s “Language of Leadership” panel discussion.
+Chloé was named one of LeBron James’ “The Strongest,” a campaign featured in Essence to celebrate his 16th Nike Sneaker release, was on The Root 100 List and was featured in Shonda Rhimes and Microsoft’s “Language of Leadership” panel discussion.

 Chloé is also an entrepreneur who holds a degree in Film from Columbia University.
 She and her sister Maud produced the award-winning documentary Tap World and are the co-directors of the critically acclaimed DC Tap Festival.
 They have been recognized by Columbia University as Rising Stars, by the US House of Representatives as arts preservers and ambassadors, and won the 33rd Annual Mayor’s Arts Award for Excellence in Performing Arts.

 Through everything, Chloé hasn’t forgotten her roots and the journey it took to reach this point.
 Through the Chloe and Maud Foundation, they give back to the community by creating equal opportunity access to dance programming and education for underserved communities.
 During the pandemic, they gave free classes to over 25,000 students worldwide online and continued their after-school programs in South Central LA, and Favelas in Rio De Janeiro, Brazil.